cylc/cylc-flow/doc/src/appendices/site-user-config-ref.rst

 do not have to match through to the end of the string (use the string-end matching character ``'$'`` in the expression to force this).

-A hierachy of host match expressions from specific to general can be used because config items are processed in the order specified in the file.
+A hierarchy of host match expressions from specific to general can be used because config items are processed in the order specified in the file.